thaifjord_buy1

 nantayalars.jpg

-Nantaya (58) and Lars (67) moved together the day after they met, and have now been married for three years.
+Nantaya (58) and Lars (67) moved in together the day after they met, and have been married for three years.
 Nantaya was recently elected leader of the Buddhist Association in Norway.
 She loves Norwegian nature and wildlife and so does Lars – but in a very different way.
 For more than 50 years he has been a passionate deer hunter.

 She invites a monk to live on the farm to establish a temple there.
 This will mean even more restrictions on hunting for Lars and he is pushed to the edge of what he can take.

-Nantaya and Lars found each other in mature age and they are both deeply tied to their own culture.
+Nantaya and Lars found each other in a mature age and they are both deeply tied to their own culture.
 Is the bond between them strong enough to find a compromise they both can live with?

 Bunta and Johnny